spress/spress.yosymfony.com/src/content/docs/2.0/attributes.md

 title: "Hello world" # Replace the posts title from the file.
 my_name: "Victor"
 ---
-This is a post body.
+This is a page body.
 ```

 The Front matter uses [YAML](http://yaml.org) syntax and is declared between triple-dashed lines.